debugger22/myJava/README.md

 Rectangle
 =========

-This class creates a rectangle with given coordinates, height and width.
+This class creates a rectangle with given coordinates, height and width.<br/>
 It can be initialized in three ways Rectangle(), Rectangle(x, y, height,width) and Rectangle(x, y, height)

 Circle